First-Order Algorithms Without Lipschitz Gradient: A Sequential Local Optimization Approach: The Sequential Local Optimization framework

 \subsection{The gradient projection subroutine}

-The first special case of the selection of the subroutine $\cA$ is the gradient projection algorithm, which is formally defined as follows. \begin{defn}[Gradient projection subroutine] For any differentiable function $f$, constants $\eta,r >0$, and a point $x\in B(\bar x,r)$, where $B(\bar x,r)$ is a ball centered at $\bar x$ with radius $r$.
-We define the gradient projection subroutine as
+The first specific subroutine $\cA$ is the gradient projection algorithm, which is defined as follows. \begin{definition}[Gradient projection subroutine] For a differentiable function $f$, constants $\eta,r >0$, and a point $x\in B(\bar x,r)$, we define the gradient projection subroutine as